 Collect and Use Rainwater

-Lawn and garden watering make up nearly 40% of total household water use during the summer.
-Collecting rainwater for landscape use is not only great for the plants, but can save you water and money.
-By collecting rainwater from just 10% of the residential roof area in Texas, we could conserve 27 billion gallons of water annually.
-Learn more about rainwater harvesting and related publications.
+Lawn and garden watering makes up 30 to 50 percent of total household water use during the summer.
+Collecting rainwater for landscape use not only is great for the plants, but can save you water and money.
+By collecting rainwater from just 10 percent of the residential roof area in Texas, we could conserve over 30 billion gallons of water annually.
+Download the Take Care of Texas Rainwater Harvesting Manual.